Lecture Series and Outreach Workshops

 - February 28, 2014:Brown Bag on Relief from Pain and Suffering as a Human Right, Diederik Lohman, Noon-1:00pm, 1010 Global Health Institute (1300 University Avenue), sponsored by the Health Cluster of the Human Rights Program, Pain and Policy Studies Group, UW-Madison

-March 13, 2014: "Muslim Personal Law in South Africa: Panacea or Poison?" by Wesahl Domingo, GLS visiting scholar, Noon-1:15pm, Lubar Commons, All are welcome
+March 13, 2014: "Muslim Personal Law in South Africa: Panacea or Poison?" by Wesahl Domingo, Associate Professor, University of the Witwatersrand, South Africa and GLS visiting scholar, Noon-1:15pm, Lubar Commons, sponsored by GLS and co-sponsored by African Studies Program

 Abstract: Dr Nelson Mandela, the first democratically elected president of South Africa, said the following in a public address to Muslims: “We (ANC) regard it highly insensible and arrogant that the culture of other groups can be disregarded.
 The ANC has pledged itself to recognise Muslim personal law.”
 South Africa provides an ideal example of legal pluralism where there is a constitutional commitment by the state to provide recognition to both customary and religious law.
 The mosaic of South African history is richly interwoven with Islam since the arrival of Muslims coming from all parts of the world more than 360 years ago.
 Muslim personal law in South Africa is on the cusp of recognition and implementation.
 The Muslim community is divided on the issue of whether they should recognise the state’s having jurisdiction over Muslim personal law through the enactment of a Muslim Marriages Act.
 This paper critically discusses the opportunities and challenges South African Muslims are facing with the recognition of Muslim personal law, focussing specifically on whether the proposed Act will be the panacea or poison to the plight of vulnerable Muslim women.